frederickaplan/fdh/files/Appendixes/fdh-glossary.md

 ### Distant Reading
 As articulated by Franco Moretti in the early 2000s, a form of literary criticism which raises above the narrowness of a specific domain of interest ("close reading") by considering a wider corpus of texts and sources – thus, as if reading from a distance –, often by means of algorithmic approaches and computational formalisms.

+### Documenting

+A record resulting from a transformative inscription process (ie. documentation).
+A document is necessarily a different object to the one documented.

 ### Dominions
 - Temporal dominion: predicting periodic rhythms and chronological patterns.
 - Natural dominion: understanding and classifying living beings.